la2050/archive/_projects/2015/developing-a-peer-mentorship-model-in-juvenile-halls-to-build-a-healthier-la.md

   replicated in additional juvenile facilities in the next three years.
 project_image: 'https://img.youtube.com/vi/jxDLaDNSLjo/maxresdefault.jpg'
 project_video: 'https://www.youtube.com/embed/jxDLaDNSLjo'
-'In one to three sentences, please describe your proposal.': >- To make Los Angeles a healthier place to live for some of the city’s most vulnerable young people, ARC will expand and enhance its unique mentorship program for incarcerated youth by training additional formerly incarcerated members to serve as peer mentors, and developing a scalable model that can be replicated in additional juvenile facilities in the next three years.
 Where will you be working?:
   - 'Barry J. Nidorf Juvenile Hall, Camps Scott and Scudder' How do you plan to use these resources to make change?: